timekit-io/js-sdk/README.md

 timekit.setUserProperties(
     data        // [Object] key value pairs with the user properties to set or overwrite );

+timekit.createApp(
+    name,        // [String] Human friendly name of the Timekit app (will be slugged automatically) contactName, // [String] Name of primary contact contactEmail // [String] Email of primary contact );

+timekit.getApps();

+timekit.getApp(
+    slug         // [String] Slug of the Timekit app you want to retrieve );

+timekit.updateApp(
+    slug,        // [String] Slug of the Timekit app you want to update data         // [Object] Settings for the app you want to update (e.g. key 'callback') );
 ```

 ## Building from source